 - 28.7.1 In addition to the restrictions contained in clause 28.4 above, further fielding restrictions shall apply to certain overs in each innings.
 The nature of such fielding restrictions and the overs during which they shall apply are set out in the following paragraphs. - 28.7.2 The following fielding restrictions shall apply: - 28.7.2.1 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
-The radius of each of the semi-circles shall be 30 yards
+The radius of each of the semi-circles shall be 30 yards - (27.43 metres).

-(27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
 (Refer to paragraph 2 of Appendix C).
-The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.

-- 28.7.2.2 At the instant of delivery: - 28.7.2.2.1 During the Powerplay overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.7.2.2.2 During the non Powerplay overs, no more than 5 fielders shall be permitted outside the fielding restriction area referred to in clause 28.7.2.1 above.
+The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.2.2 At the instant of delivery: - 28.7.2.2.1 Powerplay 1 no more than two (2) fielders shall be permitted outside this fielding restriction area.
+In an innings of 50 overs, these are overs 1 to 10 inclusive.